AllenInstitute/ecephys_spike_sorting/README.md

 ## Overview

-The general outline of the pipeline is preprocessing, spike sorting by [Kilosort2](https://github.com/MouseLand/Kilosort2) , followed by cleanup and calculation of QC metrics.
+The general outline of the pipeline is preprocessing, spike sorting by either [Kilosort2.5](https://github.com/MouseLand/Kilosort2) or {Kilosort 2.0] (https://github.com/MouseLand/Kilosort/releases/tag/v2.0) , followed by cleanup and calculation of QC metrics.
 The original version from the Allen used preprocessing specifically for data saved using the [Open Ephys GUI](https://github.com/open-ephys/plugin-gui).
 This version is designed to run with data collected using [SpikeGLX](http://billkarsh.github.io/SpikeGLX), and its associated tools (CatGT, TPrime, and C_Waves).
-The identification of noise clusters and calculation of QC metrics is unchanged from the original code.
+The identification of noise clusters is unchanged from the original code.
+Calculation of QC metrics has been updated to work with any Neuropixels probe type, rather than assuming NP 1.0 site geomtery.

 The spikeGLX_pipeline.py script implements this pipeline: